edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 ## Materials

-1x2 pine from menards.
+1x2 pine from Menards.
 A mix of the cheaper and nicer boards.
 The nicer ones would be for the frame, and the cheaper would be ripped into 3 for shelf slats.

 ## Frame